Disdrop/.github/profile/README.md

-At Disdrop, we are building an open-source, self-hosted all-in-one software ecosystem focused on privacy, security, performance, and UX/UI design, while enhancing existing concepts with new innovations.
+At Disdrop, we are building an open-source software ecosystem focused on privacy, security, performance, and UX/UI design, while enhancing existing concepts with new innovations.